-The Lancaster MP has taken her fight to save a much loved day centre in Lancaster from closure.
+The Lancaster MP has taken her fight to save a much loved day centre from closure to Parliament.

 Labour’s Cat Smith has petitioned parliament, urging the Government to intervene and halt plans by Lancashire County Council to close Vale View Day Centre, following her public petition reaching over 1000 signatures from residents against the closure.